Categories: Water Purifier

 It’s not uncommon to find traces of chlorine in tap water, given that most municipal water treatment plants use it to disinfect the local water supply.
 If tap water tastes or smells bad, it might have traces of chlorine.
 Aside from organic compounds, granular activated carbon filters can also trap chlorine.

 If you’re having trouble picking a water treatment system, consult one of your local water purification equipment providers.
 RainSoft of NE Iowa, a contractor with an A+ rating from the Better Business Bureau®, offers a wide variety of high-quality water solutions.
-To schedule free water test, call us at (319) 233-2038.
+To schedule a free water test, call us at (319) 233-2038.

 Rachel Faust